Updated March 2025

 Understanding Financial Reporting Engagements

-In Canada, financial reporting engagements refer to different levels of financial statement preparation and assurance provided by accountants to businesses.
-They play a crucial role in meeting tax requirements by ensuring that businesses maintain accurate financial records that comply with CRA standards.
+In Canada, accountants provide businesses with different levels of financial statement preparation and assurance, known as financial reporting engagements.
+They play a crucial role in meeting tax requirements and ensure that businesses maintain accurate financial records that comply with CRA standards.
 There are three main types of engagements:

-• Notice to Reader (NTR) Engagement – This is the most basic level of financial reporting, where an accountant compiles the financial statements from your bookkeeping records.
-The accountant is responsible for ensuring that the financial information is mathematically correct but gives no assurance that the information provided is accurate.
+- Notice to Reader (NTR) Engagement – This is the most basic level of financial reporting, where an accountant compiles the financial statements from your bookkeeping records.
+The accountant ensures that the financial information is mathematically correct but gives no assurance that the information provided is accurate.
 This is suitable for smaller franchise businesses and is often used for internal business management and tax filing.

-• Review Engagement – A review engagement goes a bit further, and the accountant performs limited analysis and review to ensure financial statements are plausible.
-This engagement is often required by lenders or franchisors to verify financial health.
+- Review Engagement – A review engagement goes a bit further, and the accountant performs limited analysis and review to ensure financial statements are plausible.
+Lenders or franchisors often require this engagement to verify financial health.

-• Audit Engagement – This offers the highest level of assurance.
-It’s a comprehensive review where the auditor will verify financial accuracy through testing and external confirmations.
-It’s a time-consuming process, and it’s usually required by larger franchises, investors, or franchisors as part of due diligence.
+- Audit Engagement – This offers the highest level of assurance.
+It’s a comprehensive review where the auditor verifies financial accuracy through testing and external confirmations.
+It’s a time-consuming process, and larger franchises, investors, or franchisors usually require it as part of due diligence.

 Practical Tips for Franchisees